-- (a) Changes in the contractor's labor agreement rates as applied to industry or area wide (such as may be found in some territorial contracts); - (b) Changes due to rapid and substantial price fluctuations, which can be related to an accepted index (such as contracts for gasoline, heating oils, and dental gold alloy); and - (c) In Requirements Contracts: - (i) When a general price change applicable to all customers occurs; or - When a general price change alters the base price (such as a change in a manufacturer's published price list or posted price to which a fixed discount is applied pursuant to the contract to determine the contract price). - 2.
+- (a) Changes in the contractor's labor agreement rates as applied to industry or area wide (such as may be found in some territorial contracts); - (b) Changes due to rapid and substantial price fluctuations, which can be related to an accepted index (such as contracts for gasoline, heating oils, and dental gold alloy); and - (c) In Requirements Contracts: - (i) When a general price change applicable to all customers occurs; or - (ii) When a general price change alters the base price (such as a change in a manufacturer's published price list or posted price to which a fixed discount is applied pursuant to the contract to determine the contract price). - 2.
 Restrictions.
 If the contract permits unilateral action by the contractor to bring about the condition under which a price increase may occur, the contract shall reserve to the University the right to reject the price increase and terminate without cost the future performance of the contract.
 The contract shall also require that notice of any such price increase shall be given within such time prior to its effective date as is specified in the contract.
 These restrictions shall not apply to fixed-price cost incentive contracts which are covered in Section 3.19.6.2.
-(Fixed-Price Cost Incentive Contract) and fixed-price performance Incentive Contracts).
+(Fixed-Price Cost Incentive Contract) and fixed-price performance incentive contracts, which are covered in Section 3.19.7.
+(Performance Incentive Contracts). - 3.19.5.

-3.19.5.
 TYPES OF COST-REIMBURSEMENT CONTRACTS (GSA Section 3-501.05).